 Water Tank.
 The production of opaque ice can indicate that the water in the water tank contains a concentrated amount of solids or salts.
 Remove cover plate.
-Open drain valve (39).
+Open drain valve (28).
 Clean tank thoroughly by flushing out with a hose and scrubbing with a stiff brush.
-Fill the water tank with fresh water.
+It may be necessary to completely remove the water tank in order clean all surfaces.
+After cleaning, close drain (reinstall tank if necessary) and fill the water tank with fresh water.
 When restarting the machine, be sure that the water pump is circulating water.
 It is possible that air may have collected in the pump impeller housing and the pump may have to be stopped and started several times to expel the air.